Board members

 Flexible Hours

-• Approximately 4-6 hours per month, including attending and preparing for board meetings.
+• Approximately 3-4 hours per year are dedicated to attending and preparing for board meetings.

 • Participation in quarterly board meetings (virtual or in-person).